 Gil grew up in Herzilya and at a young age he had established a special group for American students in the Israel Scouts.
 He is a graduate of the Hebrew University of Jerusalem and has a BA in Political science and Education.
 He was previously on shlichut in North America when he served as a Counselor at the JCC Maccabi camp in Maine.

+Gil is stoked about bringing Israel to the Cornell campus and to strengthening the ties between Israel and the Diaspora by fostering Jewish identity among students and exposing them to Israeli society, culture and the unique Israeli experience.
 He enjoys hiking in nature and outdoor sports as much as indoor, including running, biking and most of all wave surfing at the beautiful beach of his hometown.
 He likes to balance out the day with a good book or some poetry.

 Michal arrived in Ithaca in August of 2010 after having worked in Israel as a marketing assistant, global corporate services coordinator, and more.
 She was a student at Tel Aviv University and earned an MBA after a BS and MS in Geophysics, Atmospheric and Planetary Science where she supervised a unique atmospheric experiment.
 At Cornell Hillel she is our office coordinator and at the hub of making Jewish life accessible for all.
 She is also very involved with the Israeli Student Association, one of our grads’ group, organizing gathering to other Israeli grad students in Ithaca.
 You can find her in Hillel’s main office, Anabel Aaylor Hall G34.